How to Mod Podge Painted Terra Cotta Pots — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 2If you plan to use the pots outdoors, consider applying a sealant spray (like an outdoor Mod Podge sealant) after the final Mod Podge coat has dried for extra protection against the elements.
+This will help prevent water damage and fading.

 - 4Don't worry about small imperfections; they can add to the handmade charm of your Mod Podge crafts.
+Embrace the slightly imperfect nature of handmade items – it's what makes them special and unique.

 Related Activities You Might Enjoy